HU-TI-DEV/TI-S4/software/vision_en_AI/Vision_with_ai.md

 ## Assignment 1
 1) Make different versions of the code so that the network is bigger (more conv filters) and smaller (less conv filters).
 2) Investigate the performance by plotting the confusion matrix for your 3 different versions of the cnn.
+3) Make it so you can see the test accuracy of the 3 versions in 1 graph.
-3) Investigate when overfitting happens for the 3 different versions of the cnn.
+4) Investigate when overfitting happens for the 3 different versions of the cnn.
 Plot the learning curves for the 3 different versions (you will probably need to increase the number of epochs)
-4) Add a extra hidden layer and again plot learning curves and confusion matrices for the 3 networks with an extra hidden layer.
+5) Add a extra hidden layer and again plot learning curves and confusion matrices for the 3 networks with an extra hidden layer.
+6) Again make sure the results are visisble in 1 graph (where you combine the different outcomes).

 ## Assignment 2
 For assignment 3 you will use AI assistance to make or change code.
 Before assignment 3 you will do a small investigation in the following different options:
 1) copilot